-The fair value of share based compensation is calculated using the Binomial Option Pricing Model.
+The fair value of share-based compensation is calculated using the Binomial Option Pricing Model.
 The inputs to this model include a business valuation based on discounted free cashflows using cash flow projections of future expenditure on the plant, together with the expected revenue generated from the manufacturing plant, discounted at a weighted average cost of capital rate calculated at point of issue.
 The key inputs to this calculation are therefore similar to the value in use calculation above.
-There are also other inputs such as:
+There are also other inputs listed below, which are further detailed in note 21-

-- Volatility rate: calculated with reference to the median of the historical price volatilities of comparable companies that have similar business nature to the Group - Risk Free Rate: based on the yields of Euro area central government bonds sourced from European Central Bank - Expected Dividend Yield: as expected by management
+- Volatility rate: calculated with reference to the median of the historical price volatilities of comparable companies that have similar business nature to the Group - Risk Free Rate: based on the yields of Euro area central government bonds sourced from European Central Bank. - Expected Dividend Yield: as expected by management